Documentation Index

 Market Categories

-- Politics: Elections, policy decisions
+- Politics: Elections, policy decisions, leadership changes

-- Finance: Stock prices, economic indicators
+- Finance: Stock prices, economic indicators, company events

-- Technology: Product launches, company news
+- Technology: Product launches, company milestones

 - Entertainment: Awards, show outcomes